 Paraphrasing from Multiple Pages: If the paraphrased information/idea is from several pages, include them.
 For example: Mother-infant attachment became a leading topic of developmental research following the publication of John Bowlby's studies (Hunt 50, 55, 65-71).

-Any quote that is longer than four lines should be put in block quotes.
-That means, the whole quote should be indented half an inch from the left margin.
-You do not need to indent the first word, and you do not need to have quotations marks around the block quote (as you do in short quotes).
+Any quote over four lines should be put in block quotes.
+That means the quote should be indented half an inch from the left margin.
+You do not need to indent the first word or have quotation marks around the block quote (as you do in short quotes).
 You should introduce the block quote using a colon, and you should close the block quote with your in-text citation information.

 Here's an example: